medistree/medistree.id/content/services/proofreading.md

 ---

-We at MedisTree provide editing and proofreading services to ensure maximum clarity in the content delivered
+We at MedisTree provide editing and proofreading services to ensure maximum clarity in your scientific manuscript and academic assignment.

 ## What motivates MedisTree to proofread?